Belliss and Morcom: History

 In 1891, chief draughtsman Albert Charles Pain used a valveless oil pump and pressure to create forced lubrication.
 It put a constant film of oil on the bearings, reducing wear and increasing performance and reliability.
 In 1891, the engine was shown in the Science Museum, London.

 In 1893, G.E.
 Belliss and Co incorporated as a private limited company.
 In 1899, after opening a new factory in Icknield Square, the company changed its name to Belliss and Morcom, and issued further shares.
 Customers during this period included engines for the electricity supply plants for the cities of Bury St Edmunds, Gloucester and Port Dundas for Glasgow Corporation Tramways.
-The expansion required the building of another new factory at Rotten Park Street.
+The expansion required the building of another new factory at Rotton Park Street.

 In 1907, the company built one experimental double-decker bus for the London General Omnibus Co.
 By the start of World War I, the company was producing a standard range of 10 bhp to 3000 bhp, which could be deployed for lighting, electrical power and rotational power for mills.
 The company was also producing: condensing plants; air compressors; fan engines; pumping engines; paraffin engines.

 Having produced internal combustion diesel engines during the war, the company developed and launched its range in 1919, which continued in production until the mid-1930s.
 These were again deployed in power generation.
 In 1922, the company were commissioned to install six ex-Imperial German Navy submarine diesel generators into the corporation power station in London Road, Southend-on-Sea.